OpenMS/pyopenms-docs/docs/source/interfacing_ml_libraries.rst

     from sklearn.metrics import mean_squared_error
     from sklearn.model_selection import ShuffleSplit

 .. code-block:: python
     :linenos:

     test_df = df.copy()
     test_df = test_df.drop("sequence", axis=1)

 Now, we create the train and test set for cross-validation of the results using the ``train_test_split`` function from sklearn's model_selection module with test_size size equal to 30% of the data.
-Also, to maintain reproducibility of the results, a random_state is also assigned.
+To maintain reproducibility of the results, a random_state is also assigned.

 .. code-block:: python
     :linenos: